ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ## Entire Domain, Monitoring Only, Per-Message Reports {#entire-domain-monitoring-only-per-message-reports}

 The owners of the domain "example.com" have deployed SPF and DKIM on their messaging infrastructure.
-As described in, [@!I-D.ietf-dmarc-aggregate-reporting, section B.2.1] they have used the aggregate reporting to discover some messaging systems that had not yet implemented DKIM correctly.
+Reports like the one shown in [@!I-D.ietf-dmarc-aggregate-reporting, section B] allow them to discover some messaging systems that had not yet implemented DKIM correctly.
 However, they are still seeing periodic authentication failures.
 In order to diagnose these intermittent problems, they wish to request per-message failure reports when